StartupsPoleEmploi/memo/README.md

 - new connection / select "SSH" tab
 - MySQL host: 127.0.0.1:3306
-- Username: root
+- Username: memo (defined in docker-compose.yml as USER_NAME)
-- Password: leave empty
+- Password: memo (defined in docker-compose.yml as USER_PASS)
-- Database: motivaction
+- Database: memo (defined in docker-compose.yml as DB_NAME)